4 Skills for Publication-Ready Research

 │ ├── robustness-battery/ ← Systematic specification testing (workflow)

-The .claude/ folder has the project configuration files from Tutorial 2: the CLAUDE.md that tells Claude who you are and how to behave, plus the MEMORY.md that captures corrections across sessions (explained above).
+The .claude/ folder has the project configuration from Tutorial 2: the CLAUDE.md that tells Claude who you are and how to behave.
+Auto-memory (explained above) handles corrections automatically.
 Skills live in .claude/skills/ — this is where Claude Code looks for them.
-These configuration files and skills together are the foundation that makes Claude Code useful for research.

-I’ll walk through four skills in detail and then briefly describe the rest.
+I’ll walk through three skills in detail and then briefly describe the rest.

 9.1 The problem